-Compression gear like sleeves, socks and hand wraps work by dilating the blood vessels.
+Compression gear like hot or cold therapy sleeves, socks and hand wraps work by dilating the blood vessels.
 This results in improved blood flow to your limbs.
 And we have said it countless times: better blood flow reduces swelling, muscle fatigue and muscle aches.

 Moderate the intensity of your training

 This means that you CAN swim every day.
 In fact, we have highlighted that active recovery exercises (which includes swimming) is crucial for sports recovery.
 The key is to moderate the duration and intensity of your training sessions.
 Not only will this help you make a better, faster swimmer, not going all out every training day prevents you from getting burnt out.